 Walance Buttigieg Scicluna

 Forms part of both the MSSP lay community at Oratory Birkirkara and the Cenacolo Community (Youth Fellowship).
 For the last 15 years he has formed part of the Living waters mission team within the Cenacolo community that does evangelisation and development work in Ethiopia.
-He has been also an active member of Centesimus Annus and was involved in developing a business ethics course with PFI.
+He has been also an active member of the local chapter of the Centesimus Annus Pro Pontifice Foundation and was involved in developing a business ethics course with PFI.
 Walance is currently Head of Treasury of Mediterranean Bank in Malta and Medirect bank in Belgium.
 He has made studies on Impact Investing, seeking to reconcile the world of Economics and Finance with Catholic social thought.

 Alexia Mifsud Vassallo

 Graduated as an Economist from the University of Malta in 2005, holds a Master’s degree in Finance & Financial Law from the University of London in 2011 and also with a 14 year experience at the Maltese Financial Services Authority.
-Have been a leader in the Ghaxaq Youth Commission and also part of CAM youths and experienced voluntary work in Naples.
-Nonetheless, she has at hearth the community work and believes in the necessity to address and attain the sustainable development goals and to promote responsible economic growth.
+Has been a leader in the Ghaxaq Youth Commission and also part of CAM youths and experienced voluntary work in Naples.
+She has at hearth community work and believes in the necessity to address and attain the sustainable development goals and to promote responsible economic growth.